 - A children’s programme titled Ghostwriter

-- The Elephant Queen, a documentary about the mother of a herd
+- The Elephant Queen, a documentary about the mother of a hero

-- Servant, a thriller from the Sixth Sense director M N Shyamalan
+- Servant, a thriller from the Sixth Sense director M N Shyamala

 - Mystery-drama Truth Be Told